discoproject/disco/doc/glossary.rst

         A mapping from each key in a set of keys to a multiset of values.
         Indices provide random access into a set of data.
         As an example, search engines are usually implemented using a `web index`_

+   metaindex
+        A mapping of metakeys to values which are keys in another index.
+        A metaindex is also an index, that wraps around another index.

    job
         A sequence of the map :term:`task` and the